mindsdb/mindsdb/tests/README.md

 pip install -r requirements/requirements.txt -r requirements/requirements-test.txt
 ```

-This command will install all the required packages as listed in requirements-test.txt and the requirements.txt files.
+This command will install all the required packages listed in both the `requirements.txt` and `requirements-test.txt` files.

-> Note: You will also need to install the dependencies required by any of the integrations that the tests you are running use.
+> Note: You will also need to install the dependencies required by any integrations that the tests you are running use.
 This can be done by running `pip install .[<integration_name>]` in the root directory of the repository.

 ## Runing tests

 ### Unit and Integration Tests

-To execute unit or integration tests, use the following pytest command:
+To execute unit or integration tests, use the following `pytest` command:

 ```
 pytest -vx <test_dir>